 Maris St. Cyr is Vice Chair.
 Maris is retired following a 30-year professional career in marketing and communications.
 She held senior marketing positions at the National Aquarium in Baltimore, the Maryland Science Center, Planned Parenthood of Maryland, and the Johns Hopkins University School of Continuing Studies during which time she served on national, regional, and local boards and advisory committees.
 In retirement, she has continued to participate in the non-profit arena, producing fundraising events for Baltimore area non-profit organizations.

-Mike Davis is our Treasurer and joined our board in 2017.
+Mike Davis, our Treasurer, joined our board in 2017.
 A native Marylander, Mike’s childhood included enjoying the Chesapeake Bay and Appalachian mountains on a regular basis.
 After earning a degree in biology and chemistry, he joined a startup computer software firm here in Maryland and started a family in Severna Park where he still lives today.
 Volunteering on behalf of Maryland’s environment for the past 20 years has allowed him to reconnect with his love of science while working to protect our precious natural resources.

 Candace Dodson Reed joined our board in 2018.
-She serves as the chief of staff at University of Maryland Baltimore County (UMBC), and was formerly the deputy chief of staff for Howard County government.
-In 2012, Candace founded African American Community Roundtable of Howard County, an umbrella for Howard County's African American churches, fraternal organzations, the NAACP, and other advocacy groups, to connect the local black community.
-An experienced executive, Candace is skilled in media relations, grassroots organizing, government relations, crisis communications, public policy, and community/public affairs.
-She holds an executive masters degree focused in leadership from Georgetown University's McDonough School of Business.
+She serves as the chief of staff at the University of Maryland Baltimore County (UMBC), and was formerly the deputy chief of staff for Howard County government.
+In 2012, Candace founded the African American Community Roundtable of Howard County, an umbrella group that connects members of the local black community.
 Candace co-hosts a podcast called Elevate Maryland and is the proud mother of a college student.

-Verna Harrison Pelrine joined our board in 2016, and is principal of Verna Harrison Associates, LLC, a consulting and philanthropic advising firm, which focuses on providing guidance on collaboration and water strategy at the national level and in Chesapeake Bay, Delaware River and the Great Lakes. www.vernaharrisonassociates.com.
+Verna Harrison Pelrine joined our board in 2016, and is principal of Verna Harrison Associates, LLC, a consulting and philanthropic advising firm, which focuses on providing guidance on collaboration and water strategy at the national level and in the Chesapeake Bay, Delaware River and the Great Lakes.
 Between 2003-2014, as the first Executive Director of The Keith Campbell Foundation for the Environment, she guided the establishment of the Foundation, managing the development and execution of its $65 million grantmaking in the Chesapeake region.
-She was co-founder and co-chair of the Chesapeake Bay Funders Network.
-For the previous 20 years she served as Assistant Secretary of the Maryland Department of Natural Resources, with responsibility for Maryland’s Forest, Park and Wildlife Service, Natural Resources Police, Maryland Environmental Trust, and Tidewater Administration.
-During that period, she had lead responsibility for state-wide coordination/implementation of the Chesapeake Bay Program for three Maryland Governors and managed the multi-state process at the Cabinet level for many years.
-Earlier in her career she was Assistant Legislative Officer for the Governor of Maryland, Legislative Officer of the Maryland Department of Transportation, and staff of the Maryland Senate Judicial Proceedings Committee.
+For the previous 20 years she served as Assistant Secretary of the Maryland Department of Natural Resources.

 Lynn Heller is founder and CEO of the Climate Access Fund, a Baltimore-based organization that uses innovative financing to reduce the energy burden of low-income Maryland residents through clean energy.
 Prior to launching the Climate Access Fund, Lynn served as vice president of the Abell Foundation, where she oversaw the foundation’s operations and managed the foundation’s environmental grants portfolio.
 Before joining the Foundation, Ms. Heller worked as a strategic planning and management consultant to nonprofit organizations in Maryland for more than a decade.
-She launched start-up political and economic development initiatives in Baltimore, California and Indonesia before becoming a consultant.
 Ms. Heller served for nine years as a founding member of the Baltimore Sustainability Commission, and is a former member of the Maryland Commission on Climate Change.
-Ms. Heller earned an M.A. in Public Policy from Harvard University’s Kennedy School of Government and a B.A. from Princeton University, cum laude.